MJB-code6/offline/README.md

 ## mjb.cache([*files*], *fallback(optional)*)

 #####Benefits:
-1. choose what you want to cache
+1. Choose what you want to cache
-2. improve your app's performance.
+2. Improve your app's performance.
 3. Better user experience--users unlikely to notice your app is offline.
 4. (*optional*) Include a fallback page when user is offline.
 Useful if the asset they are requesting is not available in the cache.